Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 of, relating to, or being a method of harvesting or using a resource so that the resource is not depleted or permanently damaged.

 Hemp is an annual plant and needs to be replanted every year.
-So in a way, they're using something that would only decompose in the field.
-So I'll give them that, but fuel and fertilizer are still needed to grow a field of hemp.
+So, they’re using something that would only decompose in the field.
+So I’ll give them that, but fuel and fertilizer are still needed to grow a hemp field.

 Not so with bamboo or coconut fiber.
 They will continue to grow after harvest.
 We are harvesting peat moss faster than it is forming, regardless of what the Canadian Sphagnum Peat Moss Association says.